polyglotDataNerd/poly-spark-kmers/src/README.md

    This class has a method called genomeSimilarity() that calculates the similarities between genomes by comparing a parent genome source and iterating it over the whole genome to intersect and finds the number of base 20 nucleotides that match each other and calculates a score between 1 and 0 for similarity.
 1 being similar and 0 having no relationship.

    For constraint of time I wasn't able to plot but the output of similarites is pretty self explantory.
 [Insights Output Directory](https://github.com/polyglotDataNerd/poly-spark-kmers/blob/master/insights)

--

-I am no SME on mapping genome sequencing and reading the significance of kmers, the one curious question I had was how many of these base 20 kmers are common in these multiple files?
-I assumed when that happens there is commonality in the higher instances of kmers that these organisms may have some form of relation?

 Infrastructure
 -